braze-inc/braze-docs/_docs/_help/release_notes/2019/may.md

 [Check out the documentation here!]({{site.baseurl}}/developer_guide/platform_integration_guides/roku/initial_sdk_setup/)

-## Notification preferences for canvas & campaign updates
+## Notification preferences for Canvas & campaign updates

 This new notification will alert you via email when a campaign/Canvas is activated, updated, reactivated or deactivated.
 Activate this in Notification Preferences in your Braze account.
 [Learn more about this preference here.]({{site.baseurl}}/user_guide/administrative/company_settings/notification_preferences/#notification-preferences)